wesleywerner/eureka-docs/source/keys/system/index.rst

     **WHEEL_RIGHT** : mouse wheel pushed right

 Lastly, the names of some keys may be unknown.
 These can still be used, but they will be shown as a cryptic code number.
-For example, on my system the left "Windows" key is shown as **0xfe03**.
+For example, the left "Windows" key may be shown as **0xfe03**.

 ----